Surgery Information

 Which hospital will I attend for surgery?

-Dr Green operates at Canberra Private Hospital and Calvary John James Hospital in Deakin, within 5 minutes walk of Dr Green's Consulting Rooms.
+Dr Green operates at Canberra Private Hospital and Calvary John James Hospital in Deakin, both within 5 minutes walk of Dr Green's Consulting Rooms.

 Who is only suitable for surgery at Calvary John James Hospital?